Youth Worker Apprentice

 Are you ready to take your Youth Work career to the next level, join Nottinghamshire County Council Youth Service, and gain your national qualification (JNC) as a Youth Worker level 6 while gaining practical hands‑on experience?

 We have an exciting opportunity in the Youth Service participation team for a Youth Work apprenticeship.
-The youth work apprentice scheme has recently started, enabling you to become a professionally qualified JNC-recognised Level 6 (degree level) Youth Worker.
-The apprenticeship course will last for 3 years, and the training will be a mixture of regular online lessons, course work and on-the-job training.
+The youth work apprentice scheme has recently started, enabling you to become a professionally qualified JNC recognised Level 6 (degree level) Youth Worker.
+The apprenticeship course will last for 3 years, and the training will be a mixture of regular online lessons, coursework and on‑the‑job training.
 Alongside this, you will work as part of Nottinghamshire County Council Youth Service.
-On successful completion of the apprenticeship you will be guaranteed a permanent position.
-To find out more about the service we deliver, please click here: Youth Service

-- Delivering creative and innovative youth work.
+• Delivering creative and innovative youth work

-- Building positive relationships with young people.
+• Building positive relationships with young people

-- Developing links with the local community.
+• Developing links with the local community

-- Managing part-time staff.
+• Managing part‑time staff

-- Delivering 4 evening / weekend sessions a week, plus daytime and after school targeted youth work on issues-based topics, relevant to young people needs and the work of the participation team.
+• Delivering 4 evening / weekend sessions a week, plus daytime and after school targeted youth work on issues‑based topics, relevant to young people needs and the work of the participation team

-- Work closely with colleagues in the district and wider service
+• Working closely with colleagues in the district and wider service

 Key Requirements

-UK nationals or other persons with a right of abode have eligible residency status if they have been ordinarily resident in the UK or the British Overseas Territories, or the Crown Dependencies (Channel Islands and Isle of Man) for at least the previous 3 years on the first day of the apprenticeship.
+Under the apprenticeship funding rules, UK Nationals or other persons with a right of abode are eligible if they have been ordinarily resident in the UK or the British Overseas Territories, or the Crown Dependencies (Channel Islands and Isle of Man) for at least the previous 3 years on the first day of the apprenticeship.

 For more information, please contact Ian Hayes, ian.hayes@nottscc.gov.uk or Tel: 01159772995.